impress-org/give-simple-social-shout/readme.txt

 = Can I style the social share buttons? =

-Of course you can use CSS, but if you want more complex customization of the appearance you can use this filter to point to your own template file.
+Of course you can use CSS, but if you want more complex customization of the appearance you can add a file into your theme's root folder called `sss4givewp.php` and that will be the output of your social sharing instead.
+It's best if you copy the template from the plugin to start from.
+The default template is found in the plugin in `/templates/basic-template.php`.

-`add_filter('sss4givewp_template', 'my_sss4givewp_template');

-function my_sss4givewp_template() {
-    return MY_PATH . '/my-template-file.php';
-}`

 = I want to add X social platform; will you add it? =

-I'm keeping this really simple and not planning to do major updates, but I'll make sure it always works as intended.
-Use it, fork it, do what you like.
-I'll respond if you find bugs, for sure.
+These three platforms each support a link-based sharing that does not require javascript or authentication -- this is why they were chosen and why this add-on is called "simple".
+But if you want to add additional platforms and know how to implement them correctly, see the above FAQ on how you can template the output yourself.

 == Screenshots ==

-1. The settings allow for customizing the title, message (or "Encouragement"), the social channels, and the position (above or below).
-2. This is how the social sharing appears in the Storefront theme
+1. The Social Icons shown above the GiveWP Donation Receipt on the Twenty Twenty theme.
+2. The enable/disable setting in the form if you choose to disable social sharing for a specific form.
+3. The SSS4GiveWP settings page.

 == Changelog ==

-**2019-08 -- Version 1.0**
+**2020-01 -- Version 1.0**
 Launched version 1 with the following features:
 * Settings page that includes:
     * Title
     * Message
     * Channels
     * Position
-* Filter for developers to point to their own template file
+* Output is templateable
+* Per form disable option

 == Upgrade Notice ==